SoFree-scripts/cs-mod/README.md

 # cs-mod
-Bombplant/Defuse mod for Soldier of Fortune I
+Bombplant/Defuse mod for Soldier of Fortune I (Requires an SoFree server client which is unreleased for now)

 Red vs Blue - no respawning.
 Planting / Defusing a bomb.
 It's your standard counter strike gametype.